paymill/paymill-magento/README.md

 ## Installation via Magento Connect

-To install via Magento Connect login via your Magento shop backend and go to System > Magento Connect > Magento Connect Manager and upload the archive file contained in this repository (PaymillPayment-x.x.x.tgz).
+To install via Magento Connect login via your Magento shop backend and go to System > Magento Connect > Magento Connect Manager and install via the Magento Connect Extension key (you get this in the Magento Connect marketplace).

 ## Installation from this git repository